cristianbote/goober/README.md

 ### `setup(pragma: Function, prefixer?: Function, theme?: Function, forwardProps?: Function)`

-The call to `setup()` should occur once only.
-It should be called in the entry file of you project.
+The call to `setup()` should occur only once.
+It should be called in the entry file of your project.

 Given the fact that `react` uses `createElement` for the transformed elements and `preact` uses `h`, `setup` should be called with the proper _pragma_ function.
-This was added to reduce the bundled size and being able to bundle esmodule version.
-At the moment I think it's the best tradeoff we can have.
+This was added to reduce the bundled size and being able to bundle an esmodule version.
+At the moment, it's the best tradeoff I can think of.

 ```js
 import React from 'react';